 Compliance to regulations is also ensured by staff attending HUD-sponsored trainings and conferences, subscribing to several community development publications, regular use of the HUD Office of Community Planning and Development (CPD) website and consultation with local HUD CPD representatives.
 The Michigan State Housing Development Authority (MSHDA) has been instrumental in providing technical assistance to train new staff, develop criteria for reviewing affordable housing proposals and assisting non-profit developers to create sustainable developments.
-Local Initiative Support Corporation (LISC) has also provided technical assistance to non-profit housing developers and has established a part-time local office to increase its ability to provide support.
-CD coordinates with the other funding sources for housing projects to increase efficiencies and increase consistency of monitoring procedures.
+CD coordinates with the other funding sources such as the Federal Home Loan Bank for housing projects to increase efficiencies and increase consistency of monitoring procedures.